 - serious trauma

 Darkening of the skin (hyperpigmentation)

-Also referred to as acanthosis nigricans, darkening [and thickening] of the skin can be a result of various conditions.
-It can be hereditary but that’s quite rare and generally happens only with Dachshunds.
+Also referred to as acanthosis nigricans, the skin’s darkening [and thickening] can result from various conditions.
+It can be hereditary, but that’s quite rare and generally happens only with Dachshunds.

 Commonly, your dog’s skin can darken in response to inflammatory conditions.
 Skin can get inflamed because of

 - skin infections

 In any case, dark and thickened skin points to a chronic issue.